 Malware is becoming an increasingly serious problem for many websites--especially eCommerce websites where sensitive customer data is dealt with on a daily basis.
 Many websites running the Magento platform are targeted every day, including 1,000 admin panels running this popular platform that are known to be compromised.
 This number continues to grow as researchers at Flashpoint learn more about the potential compromise of these systems.
-More than 4 million data records are stolen every day, at a rate of approximately fifty-seven records per second.
+Since 2005, more than 11 billion individual records have been impacted in data breaches across the United States.
 With data theft only increasing, the links between eCommerce and website security are of greater importance than ever.

 Who's at Risk?